 - Interprofessional Teamwork and Leadership

 - Community Resources

 - Health Care Financing and Management

-Mastery of the competencies is accomplished via community-based outreach and patient care, advocacy, and research activities as described above as well as active participation at quarterly learning retreats.
+Mastery of the competencies is accomplished via community-based outreach and patient care, advocacy, and research activities as well as active participation at quarterly learning retreats.

 Urban Health Scholars, participate in learning retreats held throughout the academic year at locations throughout Connecticut.
 At each learning retreat, students work in small interprofessional groups to solve clinical cases as they are introduced to different vulnerable patient populations, enhancing their knowledge and understanding of health care concerns and barriers specific to that population.
-Populations covered include: children and youth, the elderly, the homeless, immigrants and refugees, HIV positive patients, those with substance abuse history, and the incarcerated and ex-offenders.
+Populations covered include: children and youth, the elderly, the homeless, immigrants and refugees, veterans, and the LGBTQ+ community.
 Additionally, a different clinical skill is emphasized at each learning retreat.